Corporate/M&A - Germany

 Tobias Müller-Deku is based in Riyadh.
 He has extensive experience of handling cross-border matters involving Germany and the Middle East, recently representing Volkswagen in the formation of a joint venture with Automotive Technologies Alliance and Saudi Arabian Marketing & Agencies.
 Clients say: "He has tremendous client focus and is pragmatic and business-oriented."

-Moscow-based Michael Schwartz has a broad practice covering corporate and commercial law, as well as project finance.
-He is a popular choice for German clients entering the Russian market for the first time.
+Michael Schwartz has a broad practice covering corporate and commercial law, as well as project finance.
+He recently moved from Moscow to Munich and is a popular choice for German clients entering the Russian market for the first time.